gsnaveen/get-active-campaigns-web-scraping/README.md

 ###### activeCampaigns.txt contains
 'url','metatag' , 'campaignURL', 'CAMPAIGN','COUNTRY','POSITION','REFERRING_URL','CREATIVE'

-This can be easily configured to list your own campaign attributes
+This can be easily configured to list your own campaign attributes.
+You will need to change the matching pattern based on the format of the campaign url.